YouTube TV vs. Amazon Prime Video - 6 Things You Need To Know

 In this guide, we'll do an in-depth comparison of YouTube TV and Amazon Prime Video to help you decide which is the better option for you.

 YouTube TV, from Google, combines unlimited DVR with great features and a solid lineup of channels across entertainment, news, live sports and more.
-A fan-favourite, YouTube TV gives you the option to customize your package with add-ons like HBO Max, Showtime or Epix, or even the 4k Plus add-on, which enables 4k quality video streaming, offline recording and unlimited streams.
+A fan-favorite, YouTube TV gives you the option to customize your package with add-ons like Max, Showtime or MGM+, or even the 4k Plus add-on, which enables 4k quality video streaming, offline recording and unlimited streams.

 Amazon Prime Video is one of the best on-demand streaming services out there, and it’s widely considered one of the “Big 3” VOD services next to Netflix and Hulu.
 It includes a huge variety of great on-demand content, including a number of highly-regarded Amazon Original shows, and also has a large library of movies which can be bought or rented for an additional fee.